GravityKit/GravityExport-Lite/readme.txt

 * Feature: Yes, you've read that correctly.
 We now support exports of csv.
 Why?
 Because we can!
 * Feature: Add colors and font styles to values use the `gfexcel_value_object`-hook.
 * Todo: add translation extension options
-* Todo: add documentation about colors and check if this is also avaialble for lables!
-It should!
+* Todo: add documentation about colors

 = 1.4.0 =
 * Celebration: 1000+ active installations!
 Whoop!
 That is so awesome!
 Thank you for the support and feedback!